-The Olympic Games happens every four years and includes rowing.
-The International Olympic Committee (IOC) sets a quota of 550 athletes competing in the 14 boat classes.
-This quota means that the World Rowing Federation carries out qualification regattas.
-The main qualification regatta is the World Rowing Championships that is held in the year prior to the Olympic Games.
-There is also continental qualification regattas for Africa, Asia/Oceania, Latin America and European.
-A final qualification regatta is held about three months before the Olympic Games.
+Rowing has been part of the Olympic Games since the start and has developed into a regatta programme that includes 14 boat classes – seven for men, seven for women.
+The International Olympic Committee (IOC) sets a quota of rowers for each Olympic Games.
+This quota means that World Rowing must carry out qualification regattas.
+The main qualification regatta is the World Rowing Championships that are held in the year prior to the Olympic Games.
+There are also continental qualification regattas for Africa, Asia/Oceania, Latin America and Europe.
+A last chance, final qualification regatta is also held about three months before the Olympic Games.

 The Olympic regatta follows a progression system of heats through to finals and is held over eight days in the first week of the Olympic Games.